-Discover the forest environment, it’s structure, functions and natural processes.
+Discover the forest environment, it’s structure, functions and natural processes by exploring:

 - Changes occurring in the forest, including human-induced changes